 CPLEX Quadratic Programming

 CPLEX Basic, Intermediate and Full can also be used to solve Quadratic Programming (QP) problems which are problems with linear constraints and a quadratic objective function.
 CPLEX Full can also handle the variant with integer variables: Mixed Integer Quadratic Programming (MIQP) problems.
 CPLEX Full can also handle problems that have quadratic constraints: Quadratically Constrained Programming (QCP) problems and Mixed Integer Quadratically Constrained Programming (MIQCP) problems.

 The QCP and MIQCP solvers support second-order cone constraints, rotated second-order cone constraints, and more general convex quadratic constraints.

 CPLEX provides a parallel CPLEX option allowing you to take advantage of the availability of additional CPUs to speed up performance while it solves a specific model.
-CPLEX 11 extends the functionality of the parallel Mixed Integer Programming optimizer to include two modes of operation.
+CPLEX offers two modes of operation for the functionality of the parallel Mixed Integer Programming optimizer.
 In deterministic mode, a newly implemented search algorithm exploits parallelism in solving nodes of the branch-and-cut tree, but produces a repeatable, invariant solution path.
 In opportunistic mode, the search algorithm, takes full advantage of parallelism; it performs less synchronization between threads and allows random tie breaking, which may result in different solution paths but potentially faster performance.

 CPLEX Indicator Constraints